I-CONIC-Vision-AB/iconic-measure/README.md

 * *Tab*; Go to the next (and only) frame
 * Move around with mouse, zoom with mouse wheel
 * *View->Measure*; enter measure mode
-* Mouse click; Creates a red point and shows camera coordinates and 3D coordiantes in status bar
+* Mouse click; Creates a red point and shows camera coordinates and 3D coordiantes in status bar.
+Note that the Z coordinate is defined as distance to viewer, not height from the ground.
+A smaller value thus has a higher altitude from the ground.